bUnit-dev/bUnit/docs/site/docs/test-doubles/emulating-ijsruntime.md

 cut.Find("button").Click(); // Triggers onclick handler that sets focus of input element

-ctx.JSInterop.VerifyFocusAsyncInvoke() // Verifies that a FocusAsync call has happenend .Arguments[0] // gets the first argument passed to the FocusAsync method .ShouldBeElementReferenceTo(inputElement); // verify that it is an element reference to the input element.
+ctx.JSInterop.VerifyFocusAsyncInvoke() // Verifies that a FocusAsync call has happened .Arguments[0] // gets the first argument passed to the FocusAsync method .ShouldBeElementReferenceTo(inputElement); // verify that it is an element reference to the input element.
 ```